Felis1/On-screen-keyboard/README.md

 # On-screen-keyboard
 This is simple on-screen keyboard

-It has not a huge number of functionality, but it's very simple and useful in my opinion.
+There're not a huge number of functionality, but it's very simple and useful in my opinion.

 ![on-screen keyboard](https://raw.github.com/FeliS1/On-screen-keyboard/master/Screenshot_3.png)